 Are Rain Pants Necessary For Backpacking?

 Honestly, 99% of the time rain pants aren’t necessary.
-You can just tough it out and keep on hiking.
-If conditions become unbearable just stop and set up camp a few hours early.
-You can always make up time the following morning.
+There’s definitely a time/place where it’s nice to have rain pants, but you can usually tough it out and keep hiking without them.
+If conditions become unbearable, stop to set up camp early, and make up time the following morning.

 Are rain pants worth it?
 Why wear them if I still get wet?

 Yes you will definitely want to carry some type of rain protection.
-It doesn’t specifically need to be rain pants.
+It doesn’t specifically need to be rain pants/jackets, but you need some way to preserve body heat.
 You can choose lighter options like ponchos, chaps, rain kilts, etc (compactor bags work in a pinch).

 Even a cheap disposable poncho will be better than nothing.
 They’re lightweight, compact, and ridiculously cheap.
-Just toss one in your first aid kit and call it a day.
+I don’t always carry rain gear in the summer, but I keep a 2oz poncho in my first-aid kit for emergencies.

-You might want to check out the following table to compare the different brands of rain pants.
+Check out the following table to compare the different brands of rain pants.
 I decided to sort them by my perceived value in relation to their price, weight, and zipper style.
-Remember that weights will vary depending on pant size
+Weights will vary depending on pant size, but this should give you an idea of the different options.

 |Marmot Precip Full Zip Pants|